-"[A] trademark which is well-known among consumers abroad" needs to be well known in that country, but is not necessarily well known in multiple countries.
-Also, it dose not need to be well known in Japan, too.
+"A trademark which is well-known among consumers abroad" must be well known in that country, but is not necessarily required to be well known in several countries.
+In addition, it does not need to be well known in Japan, either.

 The well-known or famous nature of trademarks in foreign countries shall be determined, for example, by considering all of the following facts in those countries: